tlwilliams895/lchs/src/chapters/loops/project.rst

       .. todo:: Insert internal link to the Turtle Appendix.

 #.
-A *sprite* is a simple spider shaped thing with a certain number of legs
+A *sprite* is a spider shaped thing with a certain number of legs coming out
-   coming out from a center point.
+   from a center point.

    .. figure:: figures/sprite-example.gif
       :alt: Gif showing sprites with 3, 5, and 8 legs.